“Sex Differences in Adverse Events after Myocardial Infarction: Findings from the VIRGO Study”

 Women also had a higher prevalence of comorbidities, such as obesity, congestive heart failure, previous stroke, and kidney disease.
 The patient cohort was more likely to have low income, a history of depression, and significantly worse health status than the men in the study.

-According to the researchers, women were less likely to present to the hospital with chest pain and more likely to arrive more than six hours after the onset of symptoms.
+According to the researchers, women were less likely to present to the hospital with chest pain and more likely to arrive more than six hours following the onset of symptoms.
 They were also more likely to have a non-ST-segment elevation myocardial infarction or a myocardial infarction with non-obstructive coronary arteries (MINOCA).
 Those who experienced MINOCA were younger, more likely to be non-Hispanic black, smokers, had lower educational level, and had the lowest proportion of prior coronary artery disease.

 These patients also reported lower treatment satisfaction compared to men or women presenting with myocardial infarction with obstructive coronary disease (CAD-MI).
 On average, they stayed longer in hospital and received fewer guideline-recommended medical treatments, such as aspirin, statins, beta-blockers, and angiotensin-converting enzyme (ACE) inhibitors.

-Hospitalization rates for any cause one year after discharge were 34.8% for women and 23% for men.
+Hospitalization rates for any cause one year following discharge were 34.8% for women and 23% for men.
 The leading cause of hospitalization for women was coronary-related, followed by non-cardiac hospitalizations, and then other cardiac-related hospitalizations and stroke.
 Women with MINOCA had lower 1-year outcome rates compared with women with IM-CAD.
 There was a more significant gender disparity between women and men in noncardiac hospitalizations compared to all other hospitalizations (145.8 vs. 69.6 per 1,000 person-years).

 The findings demonstrate the need for further efforts to optimize secondary preventive strategies to reduce coronary-related hospitalizations, but also highlight the need for further investigation of the causes and mechanisms of noncardiac hospitalization, especially given the significant disparity between sexes.